Maximal pseudometrics and distortion of circle diffeomorphisms: Introduction

 A pseudometric $d$ on a topological group $G$ is called \textit{maximal} if it is continuous, right-invariant, and for every continuous right-invariant pseudometric $\rho$ on $G$, there exist constants $K$ and $C$ such that\\

 By definition any two maximal pseudometrics on $G$ are quasi-isometrically equivalent, and thus if a maximal pseudometric $d$ exists, then it is a representative of a canonical \textit{quasi-isometry type} for $G$: the quasi-isometric equivalence class of all maximal pseudometrics on $G$.
 Moreover, it turns out that this equivalence class contains all right-invariant Cayley metrics on $G$ which are induced by an open symmetric coarsely bounded generating set $\Sigma\subseteq G$.
+(A set in $G$ is called coarsely bounded if it is bounded with respect to every continuous right-invariant pseudometric on $G$.)
 This very general perspective for the study of the large scale geometry of Polish groups has been advanced and thoroughly developed by Rosendal \cite{rosendal_2018a}.

 Let $f\in G$ and let $d$ be a maximal pseudometric on $G$.
 Adopting the definition proposed by Mann and Rosendal in \cite{mann_rosendal_2018a}, we will say that $f$ is \textit{distorted} if the inclusion map $\langle f\rangle\hookrightarrow G$ is not a quasi-isometric embedding, with respect to any right-invariant Cayley metric on $\langle f\rangle$ and with respect to $d$ on $G$; otherwise $f$ is \textit{undistorted}.
 This definition does not depend on the choice of maximal pseudometric $d$.